Sol-Ethio-Coder/Simple_React_Calculator_App/README.md

 # React Calculator Project
-This is a simple calculator app developed by using React vite framework.
+This is a simple calculator app developed by using React vite framework.The project includes components, states, props and finally it includes light dark mode.
-== The project includes:
-      * Components
-      * States
-      * Props
-      * Finally it includes light dark mode